q-0q/blog/docs/writing/index.md

 "If I may speak plainly, I feared I would be paired with someone much more hostile than you," the man responded hesitantly.
 "As you said, it's normally not a position that your kind opts-in to."

 The voice did not immediately respond to this.
+The rider suddenly shifted again, seemingly aware of some great danger.
+He silently rose to a stand.
+Slowly putting his back to the wall of the mill, he calmly unholstered his pistol and gestured into the black.
+He pierced the darkness and identified the silhouette of a male moose stooping on a ridge that hugged the bank upstream.
+The massive animal bore a sinister crown that held the beasts head low in a wickedly predatory posture.
+Its powerful legs shifted impatiently.

-A few moments passed when suddenly the ground began thumping with the growing pulse of trampling hooves.
-The man scrambled to his feet.
-The gelding started.
-Throwing his back against the wall of the mill, he deftly unholstered his pistol and pointed it out into the pitch storm.
-Before the man could discern the direction it was approaching, a nine-foot elk emerged at full-tilt from the darkness and into the camp.
-Without changing his stance, the man fired, sending out a raspy woman's scream from the muzzle of the weapon.
-A blue shot carved through the beast's left shoulder and torso, misting the surrounding ruin-stones in its gore.
-Its corpse collapsed at speed, further breaking its body with a crunching noise.
-The man stead fast, keeping the steaming barrel trained on the creature that now lay ten feet before him.
+They watched each other for a few seconds in silence before the moose began swaying its rack broadly, and snorting aggressively, while starting its way across the hilltop.
+It had just gotten up to full tilt when, without changing his stance, the man fired, sending out a raspy woman's scream from the muzzle of the weapon.
+A blue shot carved through the beast's left shoulder and torso, misting the ruin-stones in its gore.
+Its corpse collapsed at speed, further breaking its body with a crunch.
+The man stood fast, keeping the steaming barrel trained on the creature that now lay ten feet before him.

+It was one of the early times the man witnessed the power that he carried.
+Nearly a quarter of the animal's body had been disintegrated.
+He lowered the weapon and held it in his gaze.

 The pistol was of a cerulean metal.
-The etched butt sat in the human's trembling hand, in front of which, suspended in air, was a helical cylinder of six slugs with a tabular hammer.
+The etched butt sat in the human's trembling hand, in front of which was a helical cylinder of six slugs with a tabular hammer.
 The long barrel stretched out in front of it with swooping curved lines, and forming its muzzle was the head of a female demon, mouth agape.

-It was still one of the first times the man witnessed the power that he carried.
-Nearly a quarter of the animal's body had been disintegrated.
-He lowered the weapon.
-The roaring crack was still reverberating distantly across the valley when the voice came rashly, shaking him out his trance.
+The roaring crack was still reverberating distantly across the valley when the voice came, now rashly enthusiastic, taking him out his trance.

 "*Eus!
 Ca leung!*" She cackled wickedly in an infernal tongue. "*Great shot Balor!
 Foul thing thought it had us!*" The man turned the pistol in his gloved hands and opened the cylinder.
 Five of the engraved rounds glowed, one was now dim and steaming softly.
-He removed and replaced the spent shell, closed it, and held the weapon in his gaze for a few moments.
+He removed and replaced the spent shell.

-"Well done yourself," he finally managed to say
+"Well done yourself," he finally managed to say.
+"Rare are weapons that can stop a beast like that with such ease."